January 5, 2019

 Assembly Street was named for the South Carolina General Assembly which first met in Columbia in 1790.

 Gates Street (now Park) was named for Major General Horatio Gates, a native of England, who commanded the southern department of the Continental Army for a few months during the Revolutionary War including the disastrous loss to Cornwallis at the Battle of Camden.
+The upper part of Gates Street north of Sidney Park had been informally referred to as Park Street since before the Civil War.
+In 1905, upper Park Street residents petitioned the city to officially change the name of the northern part of the street.
+They did not want to be identified with the part of Gates Street south of Lady Street which had a reputation as a red-light district.
 On May 9, 1905, City Council ratified an ordinance changing the name of that portion of Gates Street north of Lady Street to Park Street since it was straddled by Sidney Park.
 Around 1941, the southern portion of the street was also renamed Park Street.

 by Charles Wilson Peale